dado3212/SafariSearchHider/README.md

 To install it, either install from the .deb, or add the repository http://cydia.alexbeals.com to Cydia and download SafariSearchHider.

+### Modification

+To start modifying it, simply copy the full folder in, and then symlink folders called 'theos' to $(THEOS) in both the preferences folder and the main folder.
+You can create and install the tweak using 'make package install'.

 ---

 <ul>